 “This fraud took place over a period of time and required application, sophistication and determination.”

 Hay, straw and feed are all zero-rated for VAT.
-Instead selling goods honestly to animal and horse owners the men created false purchase invoices claiming to have bought vehicles and fuel in order to make deliveries.
+Instead of selling goods honestly to animal and horse owners the men created false purchase invoices claiming to have bought vehicles and fuel in order to make deliveries.
 And then they claimed back VAT repayments on their supposed “purchases”.

 HMRC criminal investigation assistant director Peter Hollier said: “Tackling VAT fraud is a priority for the HMRC, and we will not hesitate to pursue those who commit this type of offence.”